 Grey Fleet employees spend over 110,000 hours a year driving in cars whose age, condition and fitness for purpose are not controlled by the company.
 This large number is of concern to many organisations with a grey fleet due to worries over environmental sustainability, financial efficiency and the health and safety of their staff.

 What is the law?

 Health and Safety – Under the Health and Safety at Work Act 1974, employers have a duty to ensure the health, safety and welfare at work, including whilst driving for work, of their employees.
 This is relevant in relation to grey fleet vehicles as this statutory duty would apply when employees are undertaking driving for work in their own vehicles.
-Your employer is required to ensure that you have a safe working environment and this extends to your vehicle and any vehicle you drive at work, the purpose of the audit is to understand your general understanding, awareness of attitude of driving at work so that your employer can put the appropriate safeguards and policies in place to ensure your safety.
+You as an employer are required to ensure that your employees have a safe working environment and this extends to any vehicle driven at work.

 What is an example of a business journey?

-Driving to a client site, an airport prior to a business trip or to a railway station for an annual conference, as well as travelling between different work locations are all classed as driving for work and do not form part of your daily journey to work.
-Non‐work travel and your normal daily commute are classed as social domestic and pleasure commuting.
-If you drive a vehicle in connection with work beyond simply commuting then it is classed as being used for business use and the correct level of business use insurance cover must be held.
+Driving to a client site, an airport prior to a business trip or to a railway station for an annual conference, as well as travelling between different work locations are all classed as driving for work and do not form part of the daily journey to work.
+Non‐work travel and the normal daily commute are classed as social domestic and pleasure commuting.
+If a vehicle is driven in connection with work beyond simply commuting then it is classed as being used for business use and the correct level of business use insurance cover must be held.

 What information do I need to manage?

 You must make sure that all your grey fleet vehicles are properly serviced, maintained and insured for business use.
 Before any privately-owned vehicle is used for company business, its owner must provide: